Durhamster/TweetScraper/README.md

 3. Get the follower count for a list of accounts
 4. Check a list of handles to see if any are suspended, private, or incorrect.

 All tweets and follower counts are saved to a formatted excel (.xlsx) file.
+All URLs will be converted to strings if they exceed the limit in excel (65,530).

 > Please note that this only scrapes up to the 500 recent tweets.
 This can be changed in the script itself.